-We are happy to correct any errors or omissions brought to our attention within 10 working days of when the project goes live, or when the project is completed, whichever comes first.
-These issues must be made in writing and if accepted, the work to fix these will be scheduled in.
+- We are happy to correct errors or omissions brought to our attention within 14 days of when a project or piece of work goes live, or when it is delivered, whichever comes first.
+These issues must be made in writing and if accepted, the work to fix these will be scheduled in by us.

 9. Web hosting

-We recommend using our web hosting for our projects but you can you can use your own.
+- We recommend using our web hosting for our projects but you can use your own.

 10. Browser testing